 Day 3.
 Back-up day

 $500 per skier approximately (after team selection) for the competition and ski passes.
 Travel, accommodation and food are additional.

-The school swimming champs will be run at the same time as the House swimming sports.
+The school swimming champs will be run at the same time as the House swimming sports (only for Year 9s).
 The champs are open to any students at any level.

 Individuals may wish to attend NI Secondary School Championships and Nationals.
-We do not travel as a team to the event.
+We do not travel as a team to these events.

-– North Island SS Champs – 11th May, Palmerston North
+North Island SS Champs – 12th & 13th June, Wellington

 Most top swimmers belong to clubs and have personal programmes.
 Contact your local pool for details about this.

-All grades are played at schools in the Wellington area, Mitchell Park or at the Renouf centre.
+All Zonal games are played at WGC and other schools in the Wellington area, Mitchell Park or the Renouf Centre.